aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

     pres.save("AsposeChart_out-10.pptx", slides.export.SaveFormat.PPTX)
 ```

 ## **Updating Charts**
-To update a chart, do this:

-- Open an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class containing the chart.
+1. Instantiate a [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class that represents the presentation containing the chart.
-- Obtain the reference of a slide by using its Index.
+2. Get a slide's reference through its index.
-- Traverse through all shapes to find the desired chart.
+3. Traverse through all shapes to find the desired chart.
-- Access the chart data worksheet.
+4. Access the chart data worksheet.
-- Modify the chart data series data by changing series values.
+5. Modify the chart data series data by changing series values.
-- Add a new series and populate the data in it.
+6. Add a new series and populate the data in it.
-- Write the modified presentation as a PPTX file.
+7. Write the modified presentation as a PPTX file.

-Code sample used to update a chart:
+This Python code shows you how to update a chart:

 ```py
 import aspose.slides.charts as charts